Ethiopia Food Guide

 Ethiopian Coffee Ceremony

-Traditional coffee ceremony where beans are roasted, ground, and brewed in front of guests.
-Ethiopia is the birthplace of coffee, and the coffee ceremony is an integral part of Ethiopian culture lasting several hours.
-Green coffee beans are roasted in a pan over charcoal, ground by hand, and brewed in a traditional clay pot called a jebena.
-Served in small cups, often with popcorn or other snacks.
-The ceremony involves three rounds of coffee and represents hospitality and social connection.
+A ceremony in which the host roasts, grinds, and brews the beans in front of guests.
+Ethiopia is where coffee comes from, and the ritual can stretch over several hours.
+Green beans are roasted in a pan over charcoal, ground by hand, and brewed in a clay pot called a jebena.
+The coffee is poured into small cups, usually alongside popcorn or other snacks.
+There are three rounds in all, and the whole thing is really about hospitality and sitting together.

 Beyaynetu (Vegetarian Platter)